drewww/prism/_sources/how-tos/query.rst.txt

     local query = level:query(prism.components.Controller, prism.components.Collider)

 This creates a :lua:class:`Query` object.
-You can add more required components later with :lua:method:`Query.with`.
+You can add more required components later with :lua:func:`Query.with`.

 .. code:: lua

     query:with(prism.components.Senses)

-You can also restrict the query to a single tile with :lua:method:`Query.at`.
+You can also restrict the query to a single tile with :lua:func:`Query.at`.

 .. code:: lua